LanQi-7777/marine-data-knowledge-agent/README.md

-# Agent-assisted Marine Data Knowledge Base
+# Agent-assisted Marine Data Knowledge Framework

 This repository provides the prototype implementation of an agent-assisted knowledge framework for multidisciplinary marine data discovery, evidence retrieval, dataset comparison, and reuse-oriented decision support.